-PRIVACY NOTICE ON THE PROCESSING OF PERSONAL DATA
+PRIVACY NOTICE ON THE PROCESSING OF PERSONAL DATA AND YOUR RIGHTS

-In view of the fact, that you or a third party provided us, as a contractual party specified in the agreement (including other relevant legal acts as for example power of attorney) or as an addressee specified in the post mail or e-mail (hereinafter referred to as the “HB Reavis” or “we”), with your personal data, we would like to inform you about the processing of your personal data and of your rights related to the said processing.
+In view of the fact, that you or a third party provided us, as a contractual party specified in the agreement (including other relevant legal acts as for example power of attorney) or as an addressee specified in the mail (hereinafter referred to as the “HB Reavis” or “we”), with your personal data, we would like to inform you about the processing of your personal data and of your rights related to the said processing.

 HB Reavis is part of the HB Reavis Group, which consists of all entities consolidated under the group holding HB Reavis Holding S.A. with its headquarters in Luxembourg (hereinafter referred to as the “HB Reavis Group“) due to which the reference to HB Reavis Group may be found in the Privacy Notice.